 Community Transit is paying people not to drive by paying them to drive.

-s Greg Hanscomb declares the whole odyssey an abject failure.
+5. In the second of a two-part series on his brief adventure in peer-to-peer carsharing—in this case, a service called RelayRides that allows car owners to rent out their vehicles to approved drivers—Grist's Greg Hanscomb declares the whole odyssey an abject failure.
 Not because the drivers trashed his car, but because the expenses—for maintenance, depreciation, and an air conditioning compressor belt that shredded while the car was being rented—added up to far more than Hanscomb and his wife could make from renting out their Subaru.

 Ultimately, Hanscomb writes, he decided that carsharing wasn't worth the hassle, and is trading in his car instead—for the cargo bike of his dreams.